theCapypara/riptide-docs/source/installation/introduction.rst

 Commands are utility CLI commands that are helpful in working with your application such as `node` or `npm` for NodeJS projects.

 This guide shows you how to set up Riptide and how to interact with services and commands.

-This is the user documentation, it assumes that someone has already set up a project for you.
-If you want to set-up a project yourself we recommend that you follow this guide first using the provided "Hello Wold" app.
-After that, read through the `Configuration Guide <../config_docs.html>`_.